 Conclusion

 At Redox, we’re out to make it simple and scalable so that healthcare products can integrate with EHR using simple APIs without these complexities.
-If you’d like to learn more about how Redox addresses these challenges and frees our partners to focus on their core product and users, check out our latest whitepaper covering the essential jobs required to integrate with EHRs and exchange healthcare data at scale (and how Redox helps).
+If you’d like to learn more about how Redox addresses these challenges and frees our partners to focus on their core product and users, check out our resources (and how Redox helps).